austinov/go-recipes/genorm/README.md

 # genorm

-genorm is a simple utility to generate of dao code by model structs.
+genorm is a simple utility to generate of dao code by model structs from AST.

 It was inspired by awesome [reform](https://github.com/go-reform/reform) and uses some pieces of the code.
 Genorm id much simpler than reform and it's made for specific task in another project.